-G. Exceptions From Rule 14e-5 For Tier II
+Exceptions from Rule 14e-5 for Tier II

 Rule 14e-5 prohibits purchasing or arranging to purchase any subject securities or any related securities except as part of the tender offer, from the time of the public announcement of the offer until the offer expires.
 Rule 14e-5 prevents an offeror from extending greater or different consideration to some security holders by offering to purchase their shares outside the offer, while other security holders are limited to the offer's terms.
-The Rule applies to "covered persons" who include the offeror and its affiliates, the offeror's dealer manager and its affiliates, any advisor to the offeror and its affiliates or the offeror's dealer-manager and its affiliates whose compensation is dependent on the completion of the offer, as well as any person acting in concert with the listed persons in connection with any purchase or arrangement to purchase any subject securities or any related securities.
+It applies to "covered persons" who include the offeror and its affiliates, the offeror's dealer manager and its affiliates, any advisor to the offeror and its affiliates or the offeror's dealer-manager and its affiliates whose compensation is dependent on the completion of the offer, as well as any person acting in concert with the listed persons in connection with any purchase or arrangement to purchase any subject securities or any related securities.

-The previous rules permitted purchases or arrangements to purchase made outside of Tier I tender offers, but did not cover Tier II offers.
-The SEC had frequently granted relief from Rule 14e-5's prohibitions for Tier II tender offers in three areas: (1) under the non-U.S. tender offer in a cross-border tender offer where there are separate U.S. and non-U.S. offers, (2) by offerors and their affiliates outside of a tender offer, and (3) by affiliates of a financial advisor to the offeror outside of a tender offer.
+The previous rule permitted purchases or arrangements to purchase made outside of Tier I tender offers, but did not cover Tier II offers.
+The SEC frequently had granted relief from Rule 14e-5's prohibitions for Tier II tender offers in three areas: (1) under the non-US tender offer in a cross-border tender offer where there are separate US and non-US offers, (2) by offerors and their affiliates outside of a tender offer, and (3) by affiliates of a financial advisor to the offeror outside of a tender offer.

-First, a Tier II tender offer for a foreign target company may be structured as two concurrent but separate tender offers: one made to U.S. security holders and one or more others made to target security holders outside the United States.
-If purchases under the foreign offer are made during the Rule 14e-5 prohibited period, those purchases would run afoul of Rule 14e-5 because they technically constitute purchases outside the U.S. tender offer.
-New Rule 14e-5(b)(11) states that in a tender offer conducted under Tier II purchases or arrangements to purchase in a foreign offer (or in more than one foreign offer) made concurrently with a U.S. tender offer will be allowed if certain conditions designed to protect U.S. security holders are satisfied.[5]
+In the first area, a Tier II tender offer for a foreign target company may be structured as two concurrent but separate tender offers: one made to US security holders and one or more others made to target security holders outside the United States.
+If purchases under the foreign offer are made during the Rule 14e-5 prohibited period, those purchases would run afoul of Rule 14e-5 because they technically constitute purchases outside the US tender offer.
+New Rule 14e-5(b)(11) states that in a tender offer conducted under Tier II purchases or arrangements to purchase in a foreign offer (or in more than one foreign offer) made concurrently with a US tender offer will be allowed if certain conditions designed to protect US security holders are satisfied.5

-For the second and third areas of relief request, a bidder, its affiliates and affiliates of its financial advisors may purchase target securities outside of a tender offer reasonably believed by the covered person to be conducted under Tier II where the subject company is a foreign private issuer, when this activity is permissible under the target company's home country laws, if certain safeguards designed to protect U.S. security holders are satisfied.[6]
+For the second and third areas, a bidder, its affiliates, and affiliates of its financial advisors may purchase target securities outside of a tender offer reasonably believed by the covered person to be conducted under Tier II where the subject company is a foreign private issuer, when this activity is permissible under the target company's home country laws, if certain safeguards designed to protect US security holders are satisfied.6

-VI.
 Expanded Availability of Early Commencement for Exchange Offers